PowerShell/PSResourceGet/help/PowerShellGet.md

 Sets information for a registered repository.

 ### [Test-PSScriptFileInfo](Test-PSScriptFileInfo.md)
-Tests a .ps1 file at the specified path to ensure it is valid.
+Tests the comment-based metadata in a `.ps1` file to ensure it's valid for publication.

 ### [Uninstall-PSResource](Uninstall-PSResource.md)
-Uninstalls a resource (module or script) that has been installed on the machine via PowerShellGet.
+Uninstalls a resource that was installed using **PowerShellGet**.

 ### [Unregister-PSResourceRepository](Unregister-PSResourceRepository.md)
-Un-registers a repository from the repository store.
+Removes a registered repository from the local machine.

 ### [Update-ModuleManifest](Update-ModuleManifest.md)
 Updates a module manifest file.

 ### [Update-PSResource](Update-PSResource.md)
-Updates a package already installed on the user's machine.
+Downloads and installs the newest version of a package already installed on the local machine.

 ### [Update-PSScriptFileInfo](Update-PSScriptFileInfo.md)
-Updates an existing .ps1 file with requested properties and ensures it's valid
+This cmdlet updates the comment-based metadata in an existing script `.ps1` file.